robhinds/food-science-site/recipes/_posts/2021-02-22-triple-choc-dirty-cookies.md

     - Put the cookie dough in the fridge to rest - cookies always benefit from an overnight rest, but will be delicious if you need to cook them immediately.
     - When ready to cook, wrap the cookie balls individually in foil, shiny side facing in, and place them directly into hot coals (being careful, using gloves/tongs) - you will need to turn them every minute or two and check on them regularly (you can actually tell pretty well how they are getting on by the smell).
 Cook for about 8 minutes total.
     - Remove the foil balls, open up and serve.
 Probably with a spoon, and with ice cream.
-    - <em>f you want to cook these in the oven, just cook them on a baking tray at 160C (fan oven) for 12 - 15 minutes until they are done</em>
+    - <em>If you want to cook these in the oven, just cook them on a baking tray at 160C (fan oven) for 12 - 15 minutes until they are done</em>
 ---

 Dirty cookies are an idea I played with a couple years ago which worked out pretty well, and is basically just for a bit of fun.
 It isn't quicker particularly than oven cooking cookies, and there is higher risk of them getting pretty badly burnt - but the flipside is the end result is crazily-decadently-good and can be fun if you are entertaining people.
 If you have been entertaining in the garden at the grill, its quite good fun to whip a couple of these little foil-wrapped balls of decadence straight off the coals for people to dig into.